scotthem/ECEP590_Final/README.md

 <img src="images/UI.png" width="240"></image>

+I was also able (at the last minute) able to implement a server/client that logged interesting events.
 I had hoped to achieve much more, especially as the week went on and I felt more and more comfortable with ELMA and C++ in general.
-I would have like to completed the RobotServer and associated code, but given the time pressure this was simply not possible.

 ## Acknowledgements
 ---